dotnet/docs-aspire/docs/get-started/build-aspire-apps-with-python.md

 ## Install Python packages

-Install the Flask package by creating a _requirements.txt_ file in the _hellopython_ directory and adding the following line:
+Install the Flask package by creating a _requirements.txt_ file in the _hello-python_ directory and adding the following line:

 ```python
 Flask==3.0.3